MicrosoftDocs/azure-devops-docs/docs/services.md

 -->

 ## Core services
-When you sign up for Team Services or install an on-premises TFS, you get access to the following services.
+When you sign up for VSTS or install an on-premises TFS, you get access to the following services.
 All of these services you manage through a web browser.
 Some services, such as source control and build definitions, can also be managed through a client.